google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 Capacity Guide

 Not sure how many watt-hours you need?
-This guide breaks it down by appliance.
+Full appliance wattage table and runtime calculator.

 Read Capacity Guide β†’